 The Company has signed the following business alliance contract with Yahoo!
 Netherlands B.V. and Yahoo!
 Inc. to provide services such as Paid Search Advertising.
-Any modifications to the contract could affect our earnings.
+Therefore, any modifications to the contract could affect our earnings.

 Contract name ADVERTISER AND PUBLISHER SERVICES AGREEMENT Contract date July 27, 2010 (Original contract dated August 31, 2007) Contract term August 31, 2007, to August 30, 2017 (10 years) Counterparties Yahoo!
 Netherlands B.V. and Yahoo!
 Inc. Main details 1) Exclusive rights regarding Yahoo!
-Netherlands B.V. services Yahoo Japan Corporation and its subsidiaries for which Yahoo Japan Corporation holds more than 50% of the voting rights will have exclusive rights in Japan for those advertising-related services of Yahoo!
+Netherlands B.V. services The Company and its subsidiaries for which it holds more than 50% of the voting rights will have exclusive rights in Japan for those advertising-related services of Yahoo!
 Netherlands B.V. (with the exception of Paid Search Advertising distribution technologies) adopted as contracted services through the procedure given in the contract.
-However, Yahoo Japan Corporation makes no promise to exclusively use Yahoo!
-Netherlands B.V.'s Paid Search Advertising distribution technologies and may freely choose and adopt other third-parties' search and Paid Search Advertising distribution technologies.
+However, the Company makes no promise to exclusively use Yahoo!
+Netherlands B.V.'s Paid Search Advertising distribution technologies and may freely choose and adopt other third-parties' Paid Search Advertising distribution technologies.
 2) Payment for Yahoo!
-Netherlands B.V.'s services Yahoo Japan Corporation shall pay to Yahoo!
-Netherlands B.V. a service fee multiplied by a rate prearranged for each year on the gross revenues earned by Yahoo Japan Corporation and its subsidiaries for which Yahoo Japan Corporation holds 20% or more of the voting rights, for the use of services contracted from Yahoo!
-Netherlands B.V. (including use of other third-parties' search and Paid Search Advertising distribution technologies).
-3) Yahoo Japan Corporation's option right Should Yahoo Japan Corporation desire, the search and Paid Search Advertising distribution technologies that Yahoo!
-Inc. has the right to provide may be offered to Yahoo Japan Corporation on a non-exclusive basis.
+Netherlands B.V.'s services The Company shall pay to Yahoo!
+Netherlands B.V. a service fee multiplied by a rate prearranged for each year on the Company revenues (gross revenues earned by the Company and its subsidiaries for which it holds 20% or more of the voting rights) associated with the use of services contracted from Yahoo!
+Netherlands B.V. (including use of other third-parties' Paid Search Advertising distribution technologies).
+3) The Company's option right Should the Company desire, the search and Paid Search Advertising distribution technologies that Yahoo!
+Inc. has the right to provide may be offered to the Company on a non-exclusive basis.
 Provision of those services will be based on contracts separately formed with Yahoo!
 Inc. and Microsoft Corporation.
-4) Cooperation regarding transfer of customer data When Yahoo Japan Corporation decides to use technologies other than those of Yahoo!
+4) Cooperation regarding transfer of customer data When the Company decides to use technologies other than those of Yahoo!
 Inc. or Microsoft Corporation, Yahoo!
-Netherlands B.V. will cooperate with Yahoo Japan Corporation regarding the transfer of customer data.
+Netherlands B.V. will cooperate with the Company regarding the transfer of customer data.